 A sitemap is a page on your website that search engine crawlers use to find all the important pages.
 While search engines can still index pages on your website, having a sitemap will guide the search engine smoothly through your website and ensure your pages are all indexed.

 If your business has a website, you should submit an optimised sitemap.
-Any websites that have multiple pages that are new, or don’t use good internal linking practices need to have a sitemap.
+Any websites with multiple pages that are new or don’t use good internal linking practices need to have a sitemap.
 Any website that is being optimised for search engines needs to have a sitemap.

 Creating a Sitemap